justeattakeaway/pie/packages/tools/pie-icons-react/README.md

 This package generates an iconset for React applications using the base [pie-icons](https://www.npmjs.com/package/@justeattakeaway/pie-icons) package.
 The SVGs in pie-icons are compiled into single file components that can be imported into Vue applications.

-The icons are bundled in CommonJS and ES Modules, to be more easily adoped for modern React Applications.
+The icons are bundled in CommonJS and ES Modules, to be more easily adopted for modern React Applications.

 ---